svenk123/yafocuser/README.md

 make install
 ```

-When you start your Indi server use the indi_moonlite_focus module to enable the focuser.
-The Windows software provided by Moonlite is also usable.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.